Jasper County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

 - BAC Over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended.
 The length of the suspension varies based on prior DUI convictions.
-For a first offense in Georgia, it's typically a suspension period.
+For a first offense in Georgia, it's typically a 12-month suspension, as per penalties for DUI in Georgia.

 - Temporary Permit Valid Until Hearing or Suspension Begins: When you were arrested, the officer likely gave you a temporary driving permit.
-This permit is valid for a limited time, usually 30-45 days, or until your ALR hearing (if you requested one) or until the suspension officially begins.
+This permit is valid for a limited time, or until your ALR hearing (if you requested one) or until the suspension officially begins.

 If You Refused Testing